kubermatic/docs/content/kubermatic/v2.13/contributing/contributing/_index.en.md

 `static`: Stores all the static content for [kubermatic/docs](https://github.com/kubermatic/docs) website: images, CSS, JavaScript, etc. When Hugo builds the documentation, all assets inside your static directory are copied over as-is.
 The `/static` folder contains the `static/media` folder for root directory content media files, inside which are subfolders with the images for each documentation article.
 The article image folders are named identically to the article file, minus the `.md` file extension.

-## Creating a new article for Kubermatic Docs
+## Creating a New Article for Kubermatic Docs

 The basic structure for a new section in the documentation is as follows: